-Working together, nine U.S. Department of Energy (DOE) national laboratories manage and operate the ARM Climate Research Facility.
-This partnership supports the DOE efforts to better understand and predict Earth’s climate in order to develop sustainable solutions to the nation’s energy and environmental challenges.
+Working together, nine U.S. Department of Energy (DOE) national laboratories manage and operate the Atmospheric Radiation Measurement (ARM) user facility.
+This partnership supports the DOE efforts to better understand and predict Earth’s atmosphere in order to develop sustainable solutions to the nation’s energy and environmental challenges.

 Argonne National Laboratory